Last Updated on

 Oral ringworm medicine for kids is usually prescribed by paediatricians if creams or home remedies do not work.
 Oral medication is also effective than ringworm cream for kids to treat ringworm on the scalp.

 Anti-fungal elements are commonly found in nature, just as fungi itself is.
-A lot of natural products we use in our households possess anti-fungal properties which can treat a ringworm infection:
+A lot of natural products we use in our households possess anti-fungal properties which can treat a ringworm infection.
+But their effects vary in every baby and there is no conclusive evidence on it.

 The compounds ajoene and allicin found in garlic possess strong anti-fungal properties, making them easily available vegetable suitable for treatment for ringworm in a child.